trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   decode in `trustgraph-socket.ts`, uses Schema plus `effect/Predicate` property narrowing for streaming payload reads, and leaves service-specific legacy completion markers only where they preserve public callback behavior.
+- The Ollama embeddings effectful layer slice dropped one `Layer.succeed` match by making `OllamaEmbeddingsLive` effectful and mapping config/load failures to `EmbeddingsError`.
+The `JSON.stringify` count increased by one because the new layer test uses a JSON response fixture.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.